michalwidera/tech-radar/README.md

 # Motivation

-We maintain a [public Tech Radar](http://widera.co.pl) to help our engineering teams align on technology choices.
-It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).
+We maintain a [public Tech Radar](http://techradar.widera.com.pl) to manage my engineering align on technology choices.
+It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and [Techradar by Zalando](https://github.com/zalando/tech-radar)

 This repository contains the code to generate the visualization:
 [`radar.js`](/docs/radar.js) (based on [d3.js v7](https://d3js.org)).